Manasmkb/network_security/README.md

 The purpose of this repo is:
 - To practice **network security fundamentals** on Ubuntu servers.
 - To demonstrate **hands-on technical skills** with industry tools (Nmap, netstat, tcpdump, ufw, etc.).
-- To build a **portfolio** that can be shared with employers as proof of my cybersecurity and system administration knowledge.
+- To build a **portfolio** that can be shared with employers as proof of my Network Security and system administration knowledge.

 ---